juliapiscioniere/msPac/msPac/README.md

 # msPac
-In order to run msPac, start an R Script with this layout:
+In order to run msPac, start an R Script with this layout and set working directory to msPac (within this repository):

 nsam = 15
 nreps = 1